 A: Those are typically shorter than an EBS implementation.
-The primary reason for this is that when implementing EBS you would typically start from the business requirements, figure where the gaps are with EBS and then often create CEMLIs to fill those gaps.
-With Cloud implementations the focus goes the other way.
-You start with the application capabilities and then look out towards the business requirements.
+The primary reason for this is that when implementing EBS you would typically start from the business requirements, figure where the gaps are with EBS, and then often create CEMLIs to fill those gaps.
+With Cloud implementations, the focus goes the other way.
+You start with the application capabilities and then look out for the business requirements.
 Where there is a gap, you tend to ask “Why not adopt best practices” as provided in the application and not create a CEMLI.
-ERP Cloud implementation is less of a focus on creating CEMLIs and more of a focus on data conversion, retraining and change management, which makes the duration shorter as your question indicated.
+ERP Cloud implementation is less of a focus on creating CEMLIs and more of a focus on data conversion, retraining, and change management, which makes the duration shorter as your question indicated.
 This doesn’t mean you can’t build CEMLIs in Cloud ERP, but there’s less focus on it, so implementations tend to be a lot shorter and different from EBS implementations.

 Q: What are the tech stack changes in 12.2?
 In general, how do they impact the CEMLI?

 A: There are a lot of technical changes in 12.2.
 There are some that happen at the database level and others at the application server level (which got changed to Weblogic).
 The tech stack changes that people are most familiar with or aware of are at the underlying database layer and are required to enable hot patching or online patching.
 An example of what this means is that objects in the database are now “versioned” to enable hot patching.
 When you start applying a patch a table in the database is on version N, while at the end of the patch the table is on version N+1, with the new version reflecting any schema changes.